 Houston Goodwin (07:57)

-And what that does is that just allows like this first 90 days has been really awesome.
-Like meeting the teams, integrating the two teams, getting everyone connected, kind of picking the best of both worlds. so I think the number one thing for me, at least, I don't know, like general advice for others, but for me is make sure like your house is in order, before you go add a bunch, because it seems really fun, but there's just so much that can get in your way or get distracted where you actually aren't better together because
+And what that does is that just allows like this first 90 days to be really awesome.
+Like meeting the teams, integrating the two teams, getting everyone connected, kind of picking the best of both worlds.
+So, I think the number one thing for me to give as general advice for others is make sure like your house is in order, before you make any additions . . . because it seems really fun, but there's just so much that can get in your way or get distracted where you actually aren't better together because you can't give people clear direction to get everyone rowing in the same direction, which is such a powerful effect of two good teams integrating well.

-you can't give people clear direction to get everyone rowing in the same direction, which is such a powerful effect of two good teams integrating well.
-And, certainly we've, we, experienced our bumps in the roads and aren't perfect, but I think that's like the first is to make sure that we wanted to make sure that we were a company that was ready to take on a task like this for the market.
-And if we didn't, internally focus very heavily on our systems and processes and SOPs and how we were operating as a business, I think it could have been much less smooth or maybe like certainly just not gotten across the finish line at all.
+And certainly, we've experienced our bumps in the roads and aren't perfect, but the first thing we wanted to make sure of was that we were a company that was ready to take on a task like this for the market.
+And if we didn't internally focus very heavily on our systems and processes and SOPs and how we were operating as a business, I think it could have been much less smooth or maybe like certainly just not gotten across the finish line at all.

 Elizabeth Shea (09:37)